-Beaufort County Board of Education adopted a governing process in May of 2008 and updated it in 2016.
-The Board established an updated strategic plan in the spring of 2014 establishing goals for the next five years.
-The Strategic Governance Policy as it stands today allows the Board to:
+The Beaufort County School District Board of Education (the "Board") adopted a strategic governance process in May, 2008, components of which have been periodically amended and updated.
+The Board established an updated strategic plan in Spring, 2014, to establish goals for the District over the next five years.
+As currently written, the Board's strategic governance process allows the Board to:

-- Manage the District's affairs on a cost effective basis, - Authorize the Superintendent to serve as the educational and administrative leader of the District, - Empower District employees to perform their jobs effectively and grow their personal competence, and - Support each learner in developing his/her potential by providing an excellent education in a safe and nurturing learning environment.
+- Manage the District's affairs on a cost-effective basis; - Authorize the Superintendent to serve as the educational and administrative leader of the District; - Empower District employees to perform their jobs effectively and grow their personal competence; and - Support each learner in developing his/her potential by providing an excellent education in a safe and nurturing learning environment.

-The Board not only established certain commitments and responsibilities for the governing body, but it also adopted performance expectations (PE) that are reasonable for District staff to achieve.
-These PE's were recently updated to better align to the strategic plan and Board policies.
-With the completion of the updated strategic plan, these performance expectations are reviewed annually by the Board and Senior Management to directly correlate with the District's vision, mission and the five quality standards.
+With implementation of the strategic governance process, the Board established its commitments and responsibilities and adopted performance expectations ("PE"s) for the District and District staff.
+The original Board commitments and responsibilities are not part of the Board Policies, revised and implemented in 2016.
+The PEs are aligned to the District's strategic plan and the Board policies.
+The PEs are reviewed annually by the Board and Senior Management to directly correlate with the District's vision, mission, and the District's five quality standards:

-- Purpose and Direction
+- Purpose and Direction;

-- Governance and Leadership
+- Governance and Leadership;

-- Teaching and Assessing for Learning
+- Teaching and Assessing for Learning;

-- Resources and Support Systems
+- Resources and Support Systems; and

-- Documenting and Using Results for Continuous Improvement
+- Documenting and Using Results for Continuous Improvement.